DragonOS-Community/DragonOS/README_EN.md

 ## How to run?

 &emsp;&emsp;The steps to run DragonOS are very simple.
-You can refer to the following materials to run DragonOS in the shortest 15 minutes!
+You can refer to the following information to run DragonOS within 15 minutes at the fastest!

 - [Building DragonOS - DragonOS dev document](https://docs.dragonos.org/zh_CN/latest/introduction/build_system.html#docker)